rvagg/archived-traversty/README.md

 --------------------------------------------------------
 <a name="down"></a>
 ### down([selector [, index = 0]])
-<code>traversty(elements).down()</code> returns a new Traversty instance containing descendent elements according to the arguments provided.
+<code>traversty(elements).down()</code> returns a new Traversty instance containing descendant elements according to the arguments provided.

  * `selector` *(String)* is an optional CSS selector
  * `index` *(Number)* is an optional array-ish index argument (defaults to `0`, i.e. first match)